OpenTechSchool/python-data-intro/core/strings.md

     name = parts[0]
     vote = parts[1]

 These two lines of code just make this clear to the reader by storing each field in a named variable.
-You could use `parts[0]` and `parts[1]` instead of creating these variables, but then your code would be harder for someone else to understand.
+You could use `parts[0]` anywhere you used `name` and `parts[1]` anywhere that you used `vote`, but then your code would be harder for someone else to understand.

     print(name + " voted for " +  vote)